covertnine/c9-starter/readme.txt

 Yes!
 Use the C9 Blocks plugin, which you are prompted to install after theme activation, which works seamlessly with the new Gutenberg editor for WordPress.

+= Does this theme support dropdown menus =

+Yes, but only one tier of dropdowns are currently supported.

 == Changelog ==

+= 2.1.8 =
+Escaping social urls.

+= 2.1.7 =
+Escaping and translation string fixes in navigation text

+= 2.1.6 =
+Added escaping, better translations, better accessibility, skip buttons, and better visual link focus

+= 2.1.5 =
+Added new path to C9 Admin Dashboard plugin and new markup for starter content

+= 2.1.4 =
+Adjustments to Max Megamenu and Navbar for Bootstrap with some media queries.

+= 2.1.3 =
+Updating color settings for seperators, tested with C9 Blocks 1.1.1 and theme now supports customizer for theme settings.

 = 2.1.1 =
 Adjustments to font settings to account for new markup and setting defaults on theme fonts